-Name: (Please print) ard, I must adhere to the h Association of Registered Respiratory ighest standard of conduct in carrying I accept the obligation to and the MARRT board. act honestly, in good faith and in the best interests of the MARRT I will avoid conflicts of Conduct. interest and adhere to the guidelines set down in the Code of I accept that I have the printerest. orimary responsibility to ide entify and manage my own conflicts of I undertake to immediate conflicts arise. tely disclose any real or p erceived conflicts of interest as such and I declare myself in co With my signature I confirm that all of the information I have provided is true and accurate and I declare myself in conformity with the requirements of the Declaration and Disclosure of Conflict of Interest Form of the MARRT board.
-Dated this day of , 20 Signature of declarant: Dated this day of , 20 Signature of witness:
+Name: (Please print)

+I acknowledge that as a member of the Manitoba Association of Registered Respiratory Therapists (MARRT) board, I must adhere to the highest standard of conduct in carrying out my duties and responsibilities.

+I accept the obligation to act honestly, in good faith and in the best interests of the MARRT and the MARRT board.

+I will avoid conflicts of interest and adhere to the guidelines set down in the Code of Conduct.

+I accept that I have the primary responsibility to identify and manage my own conflicts of interest.

+I undertake to immediately disclose any real or perceived conflicts of interest as such conflicts arise.

+With my signature I confirm that all of the information I have provided is true and accurate and I declare myself in conformity with the requirements of the Declaration and Disclosure of Conflict of Interest Form of the MARRT board.

+Dated this day of , 20

+Signature of declarant:

+Dated this , 20, 20,

+Signature of witness: